Quantum optimization with arbitrary connectivity using Rydberg atom arrays: Introduction

 \section{Introduction}

-Combinatorial optimization seeks to find an optimal solution from a large set of discrete solutions, and has ubiquitous application in many areas of science and technology~\cite{schrijver2003combinatorial, bernhard2008combinatorial}.
-Many such problems are known to be computationally hard for classical algorithms and fall into the NP-hard complexity class~\cite{sipser13}.
-The exploration of quantum speedup for solving these hard problems is one of the major topics in modern quantum information science.
-A variety of quantum algorithms such as quantum adiabatic algorithms (QAA)~\cite{farhi_quantum_2000, Farhi_2001, Kadowaki_1998, Das_2008, lidar_albash_review_2018} and quantum approximate optimization algorithms (QAOA)~\cite{farhi_quantum_2014} have been proposed over the last two decades.
-A central aspect in these approaches often involves encoding the solution of the optimization problem into the ground state of a tunable quantum Hamiltonian~\cite{Lucas_Ising_Formulation}.
-Such \emph{efficient} encodings in a \emph{physically realizable} quantum Hamiltonian therefore constitutes a key practical challenge.
+Quantum optimization algorithms aim to solve combinatorial optimization problems \cite{schrijver2003combinatorial, bernhard2008combinatorial} by utilizing controlled dynamics of quantum many-body systems.
+The key idea underlying this paradigm is to steer the dynamics of quantum systems such that their final states provide solutions to the optimization problem of interest.
+Such dynamics are often achieved either via the adiabatic principle in quantum annealing algorithms (QAA) \cite{farhi_quantum_2000, Farhi_2001, Kadowaki_1998, Das_2008, lidar_albash_review_2018}, or by employing more general, variational approaches, as exemplified by quantum approximate optimization algorithms (QAOA) \cite{farhi_quantum_2014}.
+A popular approach to design such quantum algorithms is to formulate the optimization problem in terms of a classical spin model~\cite{Lucas_Ising_Formulation} that can be implemented on special-purpose quantum hardware.

-Coherent, programmable Rydberg atom arrays have recently been shown to naturally encode the combinatorial optimization problem of maximum independent set (MIS) on a class of geometric graphs, called unit-disk graphs (UDG), owing to the Rydberg blockade mechanism~\cite{jakschFastQuantumGates2000b, saffman2010, Pichler2018MIS, Ebadi2022}.
-For UDGs, the encoding using Rydberg atoms is overhead-free since each vertex of the graph can be represented by one atom and the hardware connectivity directly corresponds to the unit disk connectivity.
-Remarkably, a superlinear quantum speedup over optimized classical simulated annealing was observed in finding exact solutions for some of the hardest graphs~\cite{Ebadi2022} using this approach, offering promising prospects for future explorations.
-However, the type of problems accessible in this manner is limited, since the Rydberg blockade imposes a geometric constraint and restricts the class of admissible graphs directly implementable on the hardware to unit disk graphs \cite{Pichler2018MIS}.
-A much wider range of applications can be found for optimization problems beyond MIS and, in particular, classes of graphs beyond UDG~\cite{Wurtz2022Industry}.
+An exciting possibility in this context is offered by Rydberg atom arrays \cite{Ebadi2022}.
+Owing to the Rydberg blockade mechanism \cite{jakschFastQuantumGates2000b, saffman2010, Ebadi2022}, these systems realize spin models that naturally encode a paradigmatic combinatorial optimization problem, namely the maximum independent set (MIS) problem on a special class of geometric graphs, called unit-disk graphs (UDG) \cite{Pichler2018MIS}.
+This allows a direct implementation of a variety of quantum optimization algorithms on this platform \cite{Pichler2018MIS,Ebadi2022,Kim2022Rydberg}.
+Remarkably, first experiments exploring this approach~\cite{Ebadi2022} observed a superlinear quantum speedup over optimized classical simulated annealing for finding exact solutions for some of the hardest accessible graphs.
+However, the restriction to unit disk graphs limits the applicability of this approach.
+Overcoming this limitation is one of the major challenges for exploring quantum optimization on a much wider range of optimization problems, including several problems of industrial relevance~\cite{Wurtz2022Industry}.